lzhangss/SoundShape/README.md

 dir.create(store.at)
 ```

-### Stereotyped acoustic units as separate `".wav"` files
+### 2. Definition of stereotyped acoustic units
-Since *eigensound* is centered around stereotyped acoustic units, the first and foremost step in sound shape study is the careful definition of units from which analysis will be conducted.
+Since eigensound is centered around stereotyped acoustic units, the first and foremost step in sound shape study is the careful definition of units from which analysis will be conducted.
 Although there is no universal concept of a homologous unit of biological sound encompassing the majority of calling organisms, each higher taxon has its own approaches for homologous sound comparison (Rocha & Romano *in prep*).
-Therefore, we recommend some literature search before defining your acoustic unit.
+Therefore, do some literature search before defining your acoustic unit.

-Once the stereotyped units have been defined, a reasonable number of units should be selected from the sample and stored as new `".wav"` files.
+Once the stereotyped units have been defined, a reasonable number of units should be selected from the sample and stored as new `".wav"` files on the folder specified by `wav.at`.
 Each `".wav"` file should represent a single acoustic unit selected from the original sound wave.

-**Note:** Selection must account for optimal signal to noise ratio (*i.e.* *clean* recording), and no overlapping frequencies from other individuals, other species, or background noise.
+Besides, selection must account for optimal signal to noise ratio (*i.e.* "clean" recording), and no overlapping frequencies from other individuals, species, or background noise.
 Editing and filtering of sound waves must be restricted to a bare minimum.

-In the `cuvieri` sample, for instance, there are three stereotyped calls of *Physalaemus cuvieri* (Amphibia, Anura, Leptodactylidae) emitted in a sequence, each constituting a comparable acoustic unit.
+In the `cuvieri` sample from `SoundShape` package, for instance, there are three stereotyped calls of *Physalaemus cuvieri* (Amphibia, Anura, Leptodactylidae) emitted in a sequence, each constituting a comparable acoustic unit.

 <img height="250" width="752" src="figures/Acoustic units - cuvieri.jpg" />